 Loan Repayment Programs (link)

-The Army, Navy and Air Force offer loan repayment programs that help enlisted personnel pay off college loans accrued prior to service.
+The Army and Navy offer loan repayment programs that help enlisted personnel pay off college loans accrued prior to service.
 While each program has unique processes and requirements, they’re all enlistment incentives designed to help recent college graduates manage education debt.